-The details of auditors' remuneration are disclosed in Note 20 to the financial statements.
+The amount paid as remuneration of the auditors for the financial year ended 31 December 2021 is as disclosed in Note 20 to the financial statements.

-Signed on behalf of the Board of Directors in accordance with a resolution of the Directors dated 20 May 2021.
+Signed on behalf of the Board, as approved by the Board in accordance with a resolution of the Directors, 21 April 2022.